pepijndevos/world_improvement_server/readme.md

 # If everyone would just...

-Be nice to each other, stop fighting, stop polluting, use this service, and so on, the world would be a much better place.
+Be nice to each other and to the environment we live in, and use this service, the world would be a much better place.
 But what aer the odds, right?

 ## World Improvement Server